 Apart from the wavelength spectrum, the anatomy of our eyes leads to another way to explain color.
-Your retina contains light-sensitive cells known as rods and cones.
+Our retinas contain light-sensitive cells known as rods and cones.
 The rods are largely color-blind, but are sensitive to small amounts of light so they help with night vision.
 The cones come in three flavors, sensitive to different wavelengths.
-The wavelengths that generate a response overlap, so the "in-between" colors are perceived as combinations of multiple cones.